jcan37/jeffcannon/content/blog/2021-week-2-retro.md

 I’m skipping my daily hour-long walks.
 I miss them as they are a necessary break from all the noise.

+My weight is not dropping fast enough even though I cut calories.
+This is probably due to me missing my walks so I’m not burning the same amount of calories.

 I’m probably spending too much time on my phone.

 **Looking ahead**